Pranay0205/Pranay0205/README.md

 ## I'm a Student and Developer!
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Gonna create a new MEAN Stack Project
+- 🥅 2022 Goals: Gonna create a new MERN Stack Project
 - ⚡ Fun fact: I love to play badminton and play video games.

 ### Connect with me: